Entire home

 I was president and founder for 25 years of a large indoor soccer company.
 The managers worked really hard.
 We all did.
 I wanted to find a place to get away, where we could escape from the grind.
 I wanted something in the boonies.
 Driving to our Boise facility I saw people walk out of their homes, get in their canoes, and get in the Snake River.
 I need a river.
 Driving through West Texas coming back from our Houston and Austin facilities I saw folks walk out of their homes and get on their dirt bikes and on their atvs and take off down dirt trails.
 I need dirt trails.

 Sometimes I would find a property that had some things, but not all things.
-Sometimes I’d find something new and the hunt would then grow more difficult with more requirements.
+Sometimes I’d find something new and the hunt would grow more difficult with more requirements.
 Then, years later I hit the wall.
 I was done with 100 hour weeks and I needed an escape.
 I escalated my hunt for a property in the boonies.
 I started focusing on the four corners area central to most of our locations.

 Turns out Base Camp has everything and so much more.
-I bought this place 18 years ago without knowing about the Wind Caves, Chicken Corner, Anti-Cline, Amasa Back, pottery sherds, arrowhead flakes, ancient dwellings, rock art, the critters of all kinds, dino tracks, fossils, all types of geology, the night sky, the quiet, the unlimited hikes and on and on.
+I bought this place nineteen years ago without knowing about the Wind Caves, Chicken Corner, Anti-Cline, Amasa Back, pottery sherds, arrowhead flakes, ancient dwellings, rock art, the critters of all kinds, dino tracks, fossils, all types of geology, the night sky, the quiet, the unlimited hikes and on and on.
 There has never been a day I haven’t appreciated what surrounds me.
 There never will be.

 What makes this property unique